mautic/mautic-community-handbook/pages/03.community-portal/03.processes/docs.md

 ![process-phases](process-phases.png "process-phases")

 So here we've got nominations open until the end of October.
-And this is a phase where you could step up and say, I want to stand as a member for the council.
-You can propose yourself to actually be considered for nomination for voting for a council member position.
+And this is a phase where you could step up and say, I want to stand as a member for the Council.
+You can propose yourself to actually be considered for nomination for voting for a Council member position.
 This phase, which will start on the 28th of October and go through to the 8th of November is where all of the nominations are now submitted.

-When the nominations close it means that we don't allow any more nominations, and the community have the option to vote for who they want to be standing on the council.
-So every member of the General Assembly will have seven votes to vote for people in the nominations, because there's seven seats on the council.
-So if we had 15 people stepping forwards and you have seven votes, obviously you can see that they  we will figure out in the end that some people will be more highly ranked than others.
+When the nominations close it means that we don't allow any more nominations, and the community have the option to vote for who they want to be standing on the Council.
+So every member of the General Assembly will have seven votes to vote for people in the nominations, because there's seven seats on the Council.
+So if we had 15 people stepping forwards and you have seven votes, obviously you can see that we will figure out in the end that some people will be more highly ranked than others.

 And then on the 8th, we will then make the announcement and tell people what the outcome is of this nomination and election process.